dlesbre/bibtex-autocomplete/README.md

   For example `btac db1.bib db2.bib db3.bib -o out1.bib -o out2.bib` reads `db1.bib`,
   `db2.bib` and `db3.bib`, and write their outputs to `out1.bib`, `out2.bib`
   and `db3.btac.bib` respectively.

+- `-i --inplace` Modify input files inplace, ignores any specified output files.
+  Avoid on non backed-up/version-controlled files, I'd hate it if my script corrupted your data.

+- `-O --no-output` don't write any output files (except the one specified by `--dump-data`) can be used with `-v/--verbose` mode to only print a list of changes to the terminal

 ### Query filtering